-- Gravity feed filters – Hang and let water drip through the filter.
+- Gravity feed filters – Hang and let your H20 drip through the filter.
 Can process a lot of water quickly.

 - Chlorine dioxide tablets

 - Iodine tablets

 Bacteria loves moisture.
 If you never clean out or fully dry your hydration reservoirs and bottles before storing, you’re asking for mold issues.
 Nobody wants to drink through a moldy mouthpiece so keep your containers clean!

 Easy clean-up trick: Using a small, electric aerator (you can find these in a pet store near fish tank supplies) is a great way to dry out your containers in ¼ of the time compared to hang-drying only, where it can be tough for air to reach the far corners of your reservoir.

 Consider an insulated sleeve (I use this one from 40 Below) if you are planning to hike and camp while in extreme cold.
 You can, also, purchase insulating sleeves for the hose of your hydration bladder, which is most susceptible to freezing.